SchedMD/slurm-gcp/README.md

     $ terraform destroy -var-file=vars.tfvars
     ```

-  **NOTE:** If additional resources (instances, networks) are created other
-  than the ones created from the default deployment then they will need to be
+    **NOTE:** If the VPC/network is managed by terraform, then all resources that
+    are not managed by terraform (compute nodes, non-slurm instances) and on said
-  destroyed before deployment can be removed.
+    VPC/network must be terminated before the VPC/network can be destroyed.
+This
+    may require manual termination of resources.
 This includes bursted instances
     that Slurm has not yet suspended.
+Failure to do so may lead to errors when
+    using `terraform destroy`.

+    **NOTE:** Compute node instances are not managed by terraform, rather by the
+    controller instance via scripts.
+Ergo, if the controller is destroyed
+    before all compute node instances are terminated, the cloud administrator
+    must manually handle the termination of orpahned compute node instances.
+    Failure to manually moderate resources may lead to additional cloud costs.

 #### Defining network storage mounts